Last Updated for the 2026/2027 Academic Session.

 What to Do Next

 Now that you know what to expect from daily life, make sure you have everything you need for your hostel room.
-If you haven't read our full accommodation guide yet, that should be your next stop.
+If you haven't read our full hostel and accommodation guide yet, that should be your next stop.